Skip to content

 Fields

-• settings: Risk measure configuration.
+• settings: Risk measure settings.

-• w: Optional vector of observation weights.
+• w: Optional portfolio weights.

 Constructors